yoadeoye/A-B-Testing-of-Landing-Pages/README.md

 the task here is to perform A/B testing to find the best campaign for an anonymous company to get more customers

 # METHODOLOGY
-A/B TESTING USING EXPLORATORY DATA ANALYSIS
+1. A/B TESTING USING EXPLORATORY DATA ANALYSIS
-HYPOTHESIS TESTING
+2. HYPOTHESIS TESTING

 # TOOLS
-PYTHON
+1.PYTHON
-PLOTLY
+2.PLOTLY
-STATSMODEL
+3.STATSMODEL
-PANDAS,NUMPY, SEABORN
+4. PANDAS,NUMPY, SEABORN
-DATETIME
+5. DATETIME
-SCIPY
+6. SCIPY
-2 SAMPLE T-TEST
+7. 2 SAMPLE T-TEST